HanchengZhao/Leetcode-exercise/README.md

-## Exercise codes on leetcode
+## Exercise codes on leetcode (some from lintcode)

-Solutions are mainly in Javascript.
+Solutions are mainly in Javascript and Python.